lheisey/ppv-addons/README.txt

 == Display featured post image in RSS feeds ==

 Two methods are provided to add the featured post image to the RSS feed.
 The first adds the image to the $content variable of the RSS feed.
 The second inserts an image object in the RSS feed.
 The second format is used by many aggregators.
-To select which change the $ppv_rss_image_option variable in the define_public_hooks function.

 == Plugin Installation ==